AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/create-a-custom-dynamics-sync-filter/microsoft-dynamics-sync-filter-qualify.md

 >[!CAUTION]
 >
->We only support the out-of-the-box Qualify conversion process.&nbsp;
+>We only support the out-of-the-box Qualify conversion process.